 This Cognitive Behavioral Therapy (CBT) Course for psychosis is an evidence-based method used to reduce distress and disability related to psychotic experiences.
 It examines the nature of psychosis and CBT and the applications of CBT for some of the main problem areas, such as hearing distressing voices, paranoia, delusional beliefs, disorganisation, and negative symptoms.

-Ron Unger is a therapist with 13 years experience specializing in Cognitive Behavioral Therapy (CBT) for Psychosis, and an educator with extensive experience teaching continuing education seminars on that and related topics.
+Ron Unger is a therapist with 13 years experience specialising in Cognitive Behavioural Therapy (CBT) for Psychosis, and an educator with extensive experience teaching continuing education seminars on that and related topics.

 This course is intended for people who provide mental health treatment for patients diagnosed with various kinds of psychotic disorders.
 It would also benefit people who have had some psychotic experiences and are interested in learning more about CBT therapy.